telamon/Marlin/README.md

 a Geeetech Prusa I3 Pro B printer.
 It's work in progress so use it at your own risk.

-But seriously if you want to use it on a stock Geeetech prusa then you will have to `E-steps` to 93, and invert the direction back to a direct-drive mode for the stock mk8-extruder.
+But seriously if you want to use it on a stock Geeetech prusa then you will have to set `E-steps` to 93, and invert the direction back to a direct-drive mode for the stock mk8-extruder as I've upgraded mine with a geared extruder.
 And optionally configure the auto-level features but that shouldn't be necessary as they're set to manual.

 ## Marlin 1.1